koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 **kidled**

-Kided, an open source cold memory collection solution, identifies the hot and cold conditions of nodes, pod and container memory in the cluster.
-The link introduces kildled in detail.
+Kidled, an open source cold memory collection solution, identifies the hot and cold conditions of nodes, pod and container memory in the cluster.
+The link introduces kidled in detail.

 https://github.com/alibaba/cloud-kernel/blob/linux-next/Documentation/vm/kidled.rst